Get Engaged: Energy Matters!

 Help Milwaukee Reduce Fossil Fuels and Reinvest in a Cleaner Future

 The City of Milwaukee is working to reduce its use of fossil fuels by making investments in energy efficiency and renewable energy.
 Reinvesting limited energy budgets into energy efficiency and renewable energy creates local jobs, improves the environment, and keeps are energy dollars local.
-It also supports are action to address threats from climate change.
+It also supports our action to address threats from climate change.

 You can take action to help put Milwaukee and Wisconsin on a path to a clean energy future.
 Here are some tips: